Alicia R. Riley

 Growing up in a community along the U.S. Mexico border- a region marked by stark inequality and contradiction - alerted me to the ways that health can make visible the social divisions and inequities most deeply naturalized in our society.
 This view of population health research as a tool in the struggle for equity and inclusion continues to motivate my work.

-I helped to launch the new Border Health Humanitarian Initiative a multi-sectoral, multi-national coalition to convened to address the humanitarian health needs of migrants in transit and residing in the border regions from Central America to the US.
+I helped to launch the Border Health Humanitarian Initiative a multi-sectoral, multi-national coalition to convened to address the humanitarian health needs of migrants in transit and residing in the border regions from Central America to the US.
 Learn more here.

 Here is my Google Scholar page (or email me for an up-to-date version of my CV).